spencertipping/ni/doc/ni_by_example_3.md

 print $x{foo};  # gets a scalar value from %x
 ```

-At first glance, this is very confusing; all of these values start with `$x`--but note that the calling syntax is different for all three; you get a scalar value (i.e `$`) out of a hash by calling it with curly braces, you get a scalar value out of an array by calling it with square brackets, and without either of those, Perl knows that you are referring to the scalar value `$x`.
+At first glance, this is very confusing; all of these values start with `$x`--but note that the calling syntax is different for all three; you get a scalar value (i.e `$`) out of a hash by indexing it with curly braces, you get a scalar value out of an array by indexing it with square brackets, and without either of those, Perl knows that you are referring to the scalar value `$x`.
 The syntax is a little complicated, but it's not tricky.

 ###Barewords are strings
 Consider the following `ni` spell: